Meeds-io/meeds/CODING_GUIDELINES.md

 ## Javascript

 ### DEVSTD-29
   No use of npm import directive to define external third party libraries.
 All JS third party libraries has to be defined using GateIN AMD modules definition in gatein-resources.xml.
-When adding a new module, make sure to communicate about this new dependency and to add it in gatein-portal to let other addons reuse it, if the library is defined in a supported addon.
+When adding a new module, make sure to communicate about this new dependency and to add it in social to let other addons reuse it, if the library is defined in a supported addon.
+In fact, it's not allowed to add third party libraries in `dependencies` section in `package.json` (only `devDependencies` is permitted) or to import third party libraries in Vue files.
+This rule aims to enhance security of built package and to exactly know what is bundled in transpiled files.
+In addition, this will avoid to increase considerably the size of a JS module or to repeat the same imported third party library in different module, thus import the same third party library multiple times in the same page.
+Besides, any third party library has to be validated in term of license and security before including it in the bundled Meeds Package.

 ## Style

 ### DEVSTD-30